ARIZONA

 FREQUENTLY ASKED QUESTIONS

-It is a nationwide agreement that provides funding for municipalities to test for and mitigate PFAS in their water systems.
-Arizona entities can file claims to receive financial support for testing, remediation, and compliance.
+It is a nationwide agreement that provides funding and cost recovery to public water systems.
+Arizona PWS’s can file settlement claims to receive financial support to pay for or reimburse costs related to testing, remediation, and regulatory compliance.

 GLOSSARY OF KEY TERMS